 Chapter One - Nathan Worth

 My name is Nathan Worth and I was born in Polokwane, an exceptional city in Limpopo, one filled with delight and unending pleasures.
-However, my stay in Limpopo was not lengthy, due to the fact that my father and I could not see eye to eye.
-At the age of eighteen, I readily relocated to Soweto, but I had never set foot there prior to my stay.
+However, my stay in Limpopo was not that lengthy, due to the fact that my father and I could not see eye to eye.
+At the age of eighteen I readily relocated to Soweto, but I had never set foot there prior to my stay.
 I am a painter, a self-taught painter and to me, the latter is not just a mere profession but rather, an engraved aspiration to my heart.

-Donate Here (PayPal)
+| Donate Here (PayPal) |

-There-upon, I concluded that I would do things the way I see fit, because I could not imprison myself on a path filled with disharmony.
-The latter would cause tragedy and bickering, let alone stigmatizing the atmosphere between my mom and dad, especially since my dad had the tendency of blaming my mom for my mistakes and decisions, yet my mother was a very quiet person, she would always let bygones be bygones and one would think that she was a needlessly nonchalant woman but honestly, that trait enabled her to handle things with intellect and tranquility and I admired her for that fixated mindset.
-I would like to believe that I resembled more of my mother's traits and I could have resembled some of my father's traits but he was very unkind to everyone and I did not find pleasure in his unappealing manner of doing things.
+Therefore, I concluded that I would do things the way I see fit, because I could not imprison myself on a path filled with disharmony.
+The latter would cause tragedy and bickering, let alone stigmatizing the atmosphere between my mom and dad, especially since my dad had the tendency of blaming my mother for my mistakes and decisions, yet my mother was a very quiet person, she would always let bygones be bygones and one would think that she was a needlessly nonchalant woman but honestly, that trait enabled her to handle things with intellect and tranquility and I admired her for that fixated mindset.
+I would like to believe that I resembled more of my mother's traits, and I could have resembled some of my father's traits but he was very unkind to everyone and I did not find pleasure in his unappealing manner of doing things.

 Comments